run-crank/cog-web/README.md

 # Web Cog

-This is an Automaton Cog for basic web interactions, providing steps and assertions for you to run against your website.
+This is a [Crank][what-is-crank] Cog for basic web interactions, providing steps and assertions for you to run against your website.
 This Cog leverages Chrome (via Puppeteer) to interact with websites.
 Puppeteer is configured in a headful manner in order to ensure the highest likelihood possible that websites behave in the same way they do for real humans.

 * [Installation](#installation)
 * [Usage](#usage)